 WARNING: SPOILERS BELOW FOR THE SHOW 1883

-The Yellowstone prequel series 1883 follows a group of pioneers on a journey across the American West.
-While we know the Dutton family eventually ends up in Montana, the rest of the group has Oregon in mind as their final destination.
+The Yellowstone prequel series 1883 followed a group of pioneers on a journey across the American West.

 That’s a lot of tragedy for one group to suffer.
 But how closely do the events of 1883 mimic what real-life pioneers faced on their journeys?
 Did they deal with the same dangers?